boflaherty3/Full-Stack-Dev-Program-Materials/docs/README.md

-##README##
+#README

-The Docs folder is to hold files to support the Github Pages website for this project.
+This Docs folder is to hold files to support the Github Pages website for this project.
+The main repo is to hold learning materials related to my learning of Full Stack Development with the goal of building a web app.